 The students must be led to see that there are many different potential target markets before going on to the development of one whole strategy.
+It might help to begin by trying to Copyright © McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of McGraw-Hill Education.

-It might help to begin by trying to determine the degree of interest of some target consumers in toothbrushes in general - and the extent of interest they might have in the particular kind of product being considered.
+determine the degree of interest of some target consumers in toothbrushes in general - and the extent of interest they might have in the particular kind of product being considered.
 Using the marketing strategy diagram in Exhibit 2-9 as a framework - to begin to segment the "toothbrush market" - you could lead them to ask questions such as: What do consumers look for in toothbrushes?
 Why do they buy them?
 Where do they buy them?
 How much do they pay for them?
 Who buys them?
 All of these questions should be raised by the students.
-Obviously, no one answer can be developed in the classroom for all these questions (there are many target markets), but some tentative conclusions might be advanced - some consumers are worried about their gums, not just their teeth, some people don't seem to think about brushes at all, some what a brush that's easy to pack for travel, etc.
+Obviously, no one answer can be developed in the classroom for all these questions (there are many target markets), but some tentative conclusions might be advanced - some consumers are worried about their gums, not just their teeth, some people don't seem to think about brushes at all, some want a brush that's easy to pack for travel, etc.

-The next step would be to analyze the product in the light of the consumers' image of toothbrushes and the ritual of toothbrushing.
-If this product seems to have any possibilities for satisfying the needs of some consumers, then the other three Ps - Place, Promotion, and Price - will have to be considered.
+The next step would be to analyze the product in the light of the consumers' image of toothbrushes and the ritual of tooth brushing.
+If this product seems to have any possibilities for satisfying the needs of some consumers, then the other three Ps-Place, Promotion, and Price - will have to be considered.
 Where consumers traditionally buy toothbrushes may have a bearing on where they will have to be distributed.
 If the same types of places are chosen, a great deal of promotion may not be necessary.
 However, if an entirely new set of places is chosen, promotion may become more expensive.
 If the consumer is not particularly enthused about new products of this type, even if they are superior, then the latitude on pricing may be rather narrow.
-The marketing executive's job would be to weigh all of these four Ps in the light of consumer analysis in order to come up with a satisfactory marketing strategy.
+The marketing executive's job would be to weigh the four Ps in light of consumer analysis in order to come up with a satisfactory marketing strategy.

 At this time, a well-organized discussion of all these points probably should not be expected of the students, but it is surprising what they can do.
-In the following pages some examples of students' work are presented to give you some idea of the caliber of work which can be expected this early in the course.
+In the following pages, some examples of students' work are presented to give you an idea of the caliber of work that can be expected this early in the course.